phucmap85/DNN_From_Scratch/README.md

 - `inference.c`: The script to run inference with the trained neural network.
 - `last.txt`: The weights of the last-trained neural network.
 - `best.txt`: The weights of the best-trained neural network.

-## Dataset

-The project uses [MNIST dataset](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv), which consists of handwritten digits.
-The best achieved accuracy with this implementation is 87.4%.

 ## Contributing